bioshed/bioshed_website/src/docs.md

 **`$ bioshed setup aws`**

 You will be prompted for your AWS credentials.
+For help with AWS user credentials, see <a href="https://www.youtube.com/watch?v=qmtDRmplMG4">here</a>.

 BioShed has been verified to work on Linux and Mac OS X systems.
 If you are having trouble installing or setting up BioShed, please contact us at <a href="mailto:support@bioshed.io">support@bioshed.io</a>.